top of page

 Professional Experience

 Brandon brings more than 20 years of expertise in public and private security.
-His distinguished career includes serving in Federal, State, and County corrections departments, where he managed complex operations and achieved exceptional results.
+His distinguished career includes serving in Federal, State, and County correctional facilities, where he managed complex operations and achieved exceptional results.

 Brandon’s experience includes leadership roles in the Federal Bureau of Prisons' Special Operations Response Teams (SORT), Disturbance Control Teams (DCT), and Hostage Negotiation Teams.
 These positions, requiring rigorous selection and specialized training, equipped him to manage high-stakes situations and prison populations exceeding 2,000 offenders.
 As a SORT leader, Brandon consistently demonstrated expertise in maintaining safety and order in challenging environments.